-The first, lower addressed, word contains the source of the branch, the address it branched from.
-The value stored only records bits[31:1] of the source address, because Thumb instructions are at least halfword aligned.
+The first, lower addressed, word contains the address it branched from.
+The value stored only records bits[31:1] of the source address, because Thumb[®] instructions are halfword-aligned.
 The least significant bit of the value is the A-bit.
 The A-bit indicates the atomic state of the processor at the time of the branch, and can differentiate whether the branch originated from an instruction in a program, an exception, or a PC update in Debug state.
-When it is zero the branch originated from an instruction, when it is one the branch originated from an exception or PC update in Debug state.
+When it is zero, the branch originated from an instruction.
+When it is one, the branch originated from an exception or PC update in Debug state.
 This word is always stored at an even word location.

-The second, higher addressed word contains the destination of the branch, the address it branched to.
+The second, higher addressed, word contains the address it branched to.
 The value stored only records bits[31:1] of the branch address.
 The least significant bit of the value is the S-bit.
 The S-bit indicates where the trace started.
-An S-bit value of 1 indicates where the first packet after the trace started and a value of 0 is used for other packets.
+An S-bit value of 1 indicates where the first packet after the trace started and a value of \emptyset is used for other packets.
 Because it is possible to start and stop tracing multiple times in a trace session, the memory might contain several packets with the S-bit set to 1.
-This word is always stored in the next higher word in memory, an odd word address.
+This word is always stored in odd word alignment with the next higher memory address.

-When the A-bit is set to 1, the source address field contains the architecturally-preferred return address for the exception.
+When the A-bit is set to 1, the source address field contains the architecturally preferred return address for the exception.
 For example, if an exception was caused by an SVC instruction, then the source address field contains the address of the following instruction.
-This is different from the case where the A-bit is set to 0.
+This is different from the case where the A-bit is set to \emptyset .
 In this case, the source address contains the address of the branch instruction.